Caf Confederation Cup: Proline's African adventure ended by Al Nasr | Goal.com

 The closest Proline had come in the first half was a perfect effort by Bright Anukani.
 Despite beating the custodian, the forward's effort bounced off the woodwork to safety.

-Al Nasr continued to push for a second goal despite having an advantage, and their efforts paid dividends in the 61st minute when Umar capitalized on poor defending to extend the aggregate score to 4-2.
+Al Nasr continued to push for a second goal despite having an advantage, and their efforts paid dividends in the 61st minute when Osama Ibrahim Albedwi capitalized on poor defending to extend the aggregate score to 4-2.

 Proline, who were making their debut in the Caf CC, will now have to focus on domestic competition for honours.
 They are currently placed at the bottom of the table having won two games and lost six from eight games played.